DataMinerUK/infinite-interns/README.md

 * `dev`: A VM for Infinite Intern development tasks.
 Useful if the host machine is being difficult.
 Includes everything from the `ruby` Intern together with `git`, `librarian-puppet` and `puppet-lint`.
+* `boxgrinder`: A VM containing Boxgrinder for building VMs.

 Vagrant Commmands